 Before you deploy the Command appliance, determine the optimal provisioning needs for your environment.
-For more information, see the Performance guidelines section.
+For more information, see the System requirements section.

 The Amazon Machine Images (AMIs) of ExtraHop appliances are not publicly shared.
 Before you can start the deployment procedure, you must send your AWS account ID to email@example.com.
 Your account ID will be linked to the ExtraHop AMIs.

 - Sign in to AWS with your username and password.